JyJyJcr/ngx-strict-sni/README.md

 ## Installation

-Currently, only the apt repository for Debian is available.
+Currently, only the Debian repository for Debian is available.
 The package name is changed to `libnginx-mod-http-ssl-strict-sni` following the standard name style of Nginx modules.

 ### Debian